 Big is getting bigger.
-True innovation always takes a while to find traction, but we had an amazing year with Chub and as the word spreads we're expecting the fat hub to find even more love in 2013.
+True innovation always takes a while to find traction, but we had an amazing year with Chub and as the word spreads we’re expecting the fat hub to find even more love.

 While test reports and shared stress stats are a convincing combination, it’s riding the wheels yourselves that’ll convince you the massive difference these mammoth hubs can make to your riding though.
 So next time you’re speccing some wheels, do yourself a genuinely big favour and get some fat in your wheels.